 </requestHandler>

 1. Add a value source function.
-Allows for ranking based on the distance function.
-Added to text based search queries.
-For example, it can be used for sorting with the normal select query solr request.
+This allows ranking based on the distance function.
+It is added to text-based search queries.
+For example, it can be used for sorting with the normal select query Solr request.

 <valueSourceParser name="lirefunc"